logicalphase/aocc/README.md

 4. What make and model of computer, tablet or smartphone were you using?
 5. What operating system (OSX, Windows 10, Android, IoS)?
 6. Steps to reproduce the problem.

+### My site pages load so slowly.
+Can you help?

+There are many factors that determine performance of web pages.
+More than ever, slow loading pages cost site owners search ranking, traffic, and revenue.
+We are experts on WordPress PageSpeed performance.
+So, if you need help, visit http://themesurgeons.com/contact.
+We make WordPress fast!

 ## Screenshots